Skip to Content

 We love how schools get young kids excited about reading by doing fun activities and having a party for Dr. Seuss.
 It brings the same excitement for birthday parties and merges it with literacy and learning.

 To go along with that spirit, we created these free printable Dr. Seuss headbands to go along with the celebration!
-They’re super simple to make – either print in black and white and color in or print in full color.
+They’re super simple to make – either print the free resources in black and white to color in or print in full color.

 Make these then check out all of our Dr. Seuss crafts for kids for more fun!